Categories: Google+

 Here are a couple of all night time-lapse clips I captured on a Nevada ranch not far from Bridgeport, CA in the Eastern Sierra last Thursday night: http://youtu.be/Y1vp5EaNSoY

-For one of the clips I adapted star tracking mount to follow the Milky Way along the horizon instead of tracking the stars as they rose and tilted in the sky.
+For one of the clips I adapted a star tracking mount to follow the Milky Way along the horizon instead of tracking the stars as they rose and tilted in the sky.

 #MilkyWay #timelapsephotography #astronomy